foolip/mdn-bcd-collector/README.md

 ## Copyright

-This project is © 2020-2022 Google LLC, Mozilla Corporation and Gooborg Studios, Apache License 2.0.
+This project is © 2023 Gooborg Studios, © 2020-2022 Google LLC, Mozilla Corporation and Gooborg Studios, Apache License 2.0.
 See the LICENSE file for more details.

 ## Setup